kopf8/foodgram/README.md

 ```bash
 git clone git@github.com:username/foodgram.git # <username> is your GitHub username
 ```
+Edit file _'infra/nginx.conf'_ on your local machine by adding IP-address of your server in _'server_name'_ line of the file.

+Make other changes to the code, which you find necessary.

 After you finished working with the code, commit & push all changes to your GitHub repository.
 Project CI/CD procedure will automatically deploy all changes to your remote VM using GitHub Actions workflow.